flame-engine/flame/doc/flame/collision_detection.md

 polygon can be made in an infinite number of ways inside of a bounding box you have to add the definition in the constructor for this shape.

-The `HitboxPolygon` has the same constructors as the ()[#PolygonComponent], see that section for documentation regarding those.
+The `PolygonHitbox` has the same constructors as the ()[#PolygonComponent], see that section for documentation regarding those.

-### HitboxRectangle
+### RectangleHitbox

-The `HitboxRectangle` has the same constructors as the ()[#RectangleComponent], see that section for documentation regarding those.
+The `RectangleHitbox` has the same constructors as the ()[#RectangleComponent], see that section for documentation regarding those.

-### HitboxCircle
+### CircleHitbox

-The `HitboxCircle` has the same constructors as the ()[#CircleComponent], see that section for documentation regarding those.
+The `CircleHitbox` has the same constructors as the ()[#CircleComponent], see that section for documentation regarding those.

-## ScreenCollidable
+## ScreenHitbox

-`ScreenCollidable` is a pre-made collidable component which represents the edges of your game/screen.
-If you add a `ScreenCollidable` to your game your other collidables will be notified when they collide with the edges.
+`ScreenHitbox` is a component which represents the edges of your viewport/screen.
+If you add a `ScreenHitbox` to your game your other components with hitboxes will be notified when they collide with the edges.
 It doesn't take any arguments, it only depends on the `size` of the game that it is added to.
-To add it you can just do `add(ScreenCollidable())` in your game, if you don't want the `ScreenCollidable` itself to be notified when something collides with it.
-Since `ScreenCollidable` has the `CollisionCallbacks` mixin you can add your own `onCollisionCallback`, `onStartCollisionCallback` and `onEndCollisionCallback` functions to that object if needed.
+To add it you can just do `add(ScreenHitbox())` in your game, if you don't want the `ScreenHitbox` itself to be notified when something collides with it.
+Since `ScreenHitbox` has the `CollisionCallbacks` mixin you can add your own `onCollisionCallback`, `onStartCollisionCallback` and `onEndCollisionCallback` functions to that object if needed.

+## CompositeHitbox

+In the `CompositeHitbox` you can add multiple hitboxes so that they emulate being one joined hitbox.

+If you want to form a hat for example you might want to use two [RectangleHitbox]s to follow that hat's edges properly, then you can add those hitboxes to an instance of this class and react to collisions to the whole hat, instead of for just each hitbox separately.

 ## Broad phase